Cy Young winners, 1st-rounders fill World Series rotations

 This will be the 19th season in a row that there will not be a repeat World Series champion.

 That is the longest such streak of no-repeat champions among MLB, the NFL, NBA and NHL.
-The 18 seasons in a row for Major League Baseball before this year had matched the NBA from 1970-87 for the record-long streak.
+The 18 seasons in a row for Major League Baseball before this year had matched the NBA from 1970-87 for the record streak.

 The Boston Red Sox didn’t make the playoffs this season after winning the World Series last year.
 The New York Yankees were the last team to win consecutive World Series, when they won three in a row from 1998-2000.